anshikasajwan/Phishing-email-detection/README.md

 ## 📌 Project Overview

-The **AI-Powered Phishing Email Detection System** is a machine learning application that detects phishing emails using Natural Language Processing (NLP) and supervised learning techniques.
-It analyzes email content, URLs, suspicious keywords, and other textual features to determine whether an email is **Phishing** or **Safe**.
+The **AI-Powered Phishing Email Detection System** is a machine learning-based cybersecurity application designed to identify potentially phishing emails.

-The project demonstrates how machine learning can be applied in cybersecurity to improve email security by automatically identifying potentially malicious messages.
+The system uses **Natural Language Processing (NLP)** and a **fine-tuned DistilBERT transformer model** to analyze the textual content of an email and classify it into one of two categories:

+- **Phishing**
+- **Legitimate**

+A simple **Streamlit web application** is provided for users to enter an email and receive a prediction from the trained machine learning model.

+The project demonstrates the practical application of **Machine Learning, Natural Language Processing, Deep Learning, and Cybersecurity** for detecting phishing emails.

 ---

 # 🎯 Objectives

-* Detect phishing emails using machine learning.
+* Detect potentially phishing emails using machine learning.
+* Apply Natural Language Processing to email text.
-* Train a classification model on phishing and legitimate emails.
+* Fine-tune a DistilBERT model for email classification.
-* Extract meaningful textual and URL-based features.
+* Prepare and process labelled email datasets.
-* Evaluate model performance using standard classification metrics.
+* Evaluate the trained model using standard classification metrics.
+* Perform error analysis on incorrect predictions.
-* Provide real-time predictions through an interactive application.
+* Provide a simple interface for real-time email classification.
+* Demonstrate the application of machine learning in cybersecurity.

 ---